preferred-coyote/preferred-coyote/CONTRIBUTING.md

 ## General Workflow

-1. Fork the repo
-1. Cut a namespaced feature branch from master
+1. Cut a namespaced feature branch from develop
   - /featurename
   For example: 'userprofile', 'editprofile', etc.
 1. Make commits to your feature branch.
 Prefix each commit like so: